-At Newcastle University, during the first week of the first semester students attend an induction programme.
-New students will be given a general introduction to university life and the University's principal support services and general information about the School and their programme, as described in the Postgraduate Study Guide and Degree Programme Handbook.
-New and continuing students will be given detailed programme information and the timetable of lectures, practicals, tutorials etc. The International Office provides an additional induction programme for overseas students.
-At this time students will also receive information about the University of Groningen and be provided with relevant materials and resources.
-At a later point in the term, a further session will be held to facilitate their transition to Groningen.
+At the University of Groningen, students attend an induction programme the week before the semester commences.
+New students will be given a general introduction to university life and the University's principal support services and general information about the Faculty and their programme, as described in the Degree Programme Handbook.

+At this time they will also receive information about Newcastle University and be provided with relevant materials and resources.
+At a later point in the term, a further session will be held to facilitate their transition to Newcastle.

-On arrival in Groningen for Semester Two students will attend an induction programme for the University of Groningen and the Faculty of Economics and Business.
-They will be given a general introduction to University life and general information about the School and the programme.
+On arrival in Newcastle for Semester Two students will attend an induction programme for Newcastle University Business School.
+They will be given a general introduction to university life and general information about the School and the programme as detailed in the Postgraduate Study Guide and Degree Programme Handbook.
 They will also be given detailed programme information and the timetables of lectures, practicals, tutorials etc.

-Induction will be an on-going process supported throughout the programme by a programme community page on Blackboard.
+Induction will be an ongoing process supported throughout the programme by a programme community page on Blackboard.